Updated: August 13, 2025

 Non-EU citizens should be aware that the length of stay for tourists in Portugal is limited.
 If you want to move to Portugal long-term, ensure you have a valid residency permit.
 Currently, there is no route to a residence permit or Portuguese citizenship via a real estate investment.

-However, there are many other routes to take to residency in Portugal, including the D7 Visa for retirees and passive income earners, the D8 (Digital Nomad Visa), and the qualifying investment options for the Golden Visa Program.
+However, there are many other routes to secure residency in Portugal, including the D7 Visa for retirees and passive income earners, the D8 (Digital Nomad Visa), and the qualifying investment options for the Golden Visa Program.
 The D7 Visa requires applicants to have a stable passive income of at least €870 per month, while the Digital Nomad Visa requires monthly income of at least €3,480.

 For guidance, reach out to the experts at Global Citizen Solutions, who will be able to advise you based on your individual needs.